-Application packages may be mailed or hand-delivered.
+Applications in response to this NOFA must be submitted as per the competitive application process administered through the Utah Public Procurement system.
 Applications that are not received in the RDA offices prior to the time and date specified will be deemed late and will not be considered.